 Infectious bacteria may cause pus like discharge of yellow, green or white color from the pierced tragus.
 Darker the color of discharge, worse the infection is.

-You may want to rejoice if you see white discharge which is a possible indicator of wounded piercing getting healed.
+You may want to rejoice if you see white discharge as that indicates wounded piercing is going through healing process.
 Sometimes, in cases of severe infection, you may observe a foul smell accompanied by discharge of pus.
 These are the times when you immediately need to see a doctor.

 Bleeding generally happens at the time of piercing and lasts for few minutes.
 Also, it should be fine if an old piercing bleeds slightly due to wearing heavy jewelry.